hyperionsolitude/OCR_GPT/README.md

 4. **Configure your Groq API key**:
    - The app will prompt you for your API key on first launch
+   - Access `⚙️ Settings` → `🔑 Manage API Keys` anytime to add/edit keys
-   - Or long-press the mode toggle button to access API key settings
+   - Long-press the mode toggle button as a shortcut to API key settings
    - Get your API key from https://console.groq.com/

 5. **Build and run**: